kevinzhou22/cs81-fp/README.md

 objects
 * lock-on.py: analyzes the output of `finder.py` and determines the object location, orientation, and linear speed
-* transform.ppy: contains utility functions for conducting transformations between coordinate frames and extracting information about relative translation and orientation *
+* transform.py: contains utility functions for conducting transformations between coordinate frames and extracting information about relative translation and orientation
-*
+* q_learning.py: implements q-learning.
+That is, includes functions to update q-table, calculate rewards, start the training process and return the best policy as a result of training
+* robot_q_movement.py: processes a point published by `finder.py`; moves the robot to that point using Q-learning
 *

 ## Setup and Execution